francescopazzocco/quantum_information_computing_2526/01_survival_guide/README.md

 - `cp <original_PATH> <destination_PATH>` copies a file from a PATH to another;
 - `mv <original_PATH> <destination_PATH>` moves a file from a PATH to another.
 It is also used for renaming files;
 - `export <VARIABLE_NAME>=<value>` sets the value of an environmental variable, that can be later accessed through the terminal.
 To access those variables in terminal use the syntax `${<VARIABLE_NAME>}`;
-- `ssh-keygen` generates a couple of public/private ssh keys.
-Essential for working remotely;
 - `ssh <username>@<address>` lets you log in with ssh to a given remote machine.
 You can later on configure VSCode to do this for you with the remote extension.

 You can always use `<command> -h` or `man <command>` to have additional informations on the command or on its optional arguments.